 Join Andy Morgan for a guide on prepping and cooking the pro fisherman’s grilled wild-duck skewers recipe.
 Duck is his favorite wild game to eat—and this recipe is one of his favorite ways to prepare it.

 Andy Morgan has been hunting, and cooking, duck since he was 13 years old.
 “A lot of people turn their nose up at duck.
 But, in my opinion, it’s one of the best pieces of meat you can put on a grill or a stovetop,” says Morgan.
 “Duck meat is definitely high in protein.
 It’s a rich, dark meat, and it can hold a lot of flavor if cooked correctly.”

-Morgan suggests filleting duck into thin slices when cooking it on a grill or smoker, and marinading it for at least 24 hours ahead of time.
+Morgan suggests filleting duck into thin slices when cooking it on a grill or smoker, and marinating it for at least 24 hours ahead of time.
 This will give the marinade time to soak into—and properly flavor—the dark, dense meat.
-Morgan’s marinade of choice is either Italian dressing with some spices, or any type of store-bought hot sauce.
+Morgan’s marinade of choice is his infamous “Kentucky sauce” buts Italian dressing with some spices, or any type of store-bought hot sauce will also work just fine.

-Once marinaded, Morgan then threads his fillets onto the skewers—along with bell peppers, jalapenos, pineapple and bacon.
+Once marinated, Morgan then threads his fillets onto the kabob skewers—along with bell peppers, jalapenos, pineapple and bacon.
 Yet, he encourages you to use whatever veggies you prefer.

-After his duck-and-vegetable skewers have been prepared, Morgan places them on a 360-degree pre-heated grill.
+After his duck-and-vegetable skewers have been prepared, Morgan places the kabobs on a 360-degree pre-heated grill.
 He prefers his duck medium-rare, and warns against overcooking the thin fillets.

 Once cooked, he brushes on his infamous “Kentucky sauce.”
 A recipe handed down from a longtime family friend, Morgan always keeps a big batch in the fridge so it’ll stay fresh and usable for a long time.